-Total income tax recovery of \$0.3 million was \$144.0 million lower than the prior year's expense of \$143.7 million.
+Total income tax recovery was \$0.3 million, representing a change of \$144.0 million compared with the prior year's expense of \$143.7 million.
 Current income tax expense was \$1.9 million, a decrease of \$1.4 million from the prior year.
 Deferred income tax recovery was \$2.2 million, a decrease from the \$140.4 million expense in the prior year primarily due to the impact of the Canada Revenue Agency agreement in the prior year regarding Superior's corporate conversion transaction which occurred on December 31, 2008.